Bible Verses for Overthinking: Scripture to Calm an Anxious Mind

 “For God gave us a spirit not of fear but of power and love and a sound mind.”– 2 Timothy 1:7 (ESV)

-A sound mind — disciplined, clear, at peace — isn’t something you have to earn through willpower.
-It’s a gift God has already given you through His Spirit.
+A sound mind is a gift from God’s Spirit, not something you earn through willpower.
 When your thoughts feel chaotic, remember: that chaos isn’t from God.
 He has equipped you with power, love, and clarity.

 Practical Steps to Stop Overthinking with Scripture